danil/rc/postgresql.md

     SELECT tablename
     FROM pg_tables
-    WHERE tableowner = 'msls' AND schemaname = 'public'
+    WHERE tableowner = 'msls' AND schemaname = 'public';

 ## Add column to table